PETER T. STRUCK

 "The Early History of the Symbol: Proclus' Invention of a Literary Category from Pythagorean, Theurgic, and Allegorical Traditions," delivered at the Workshop on Poetics and Rhetoric, Ancient and Modern, University of Chicago, February, 1994

-"What are the Futures of the Liberal Arts?" invited speaker for the American Philological Association Presidential Panel, APA Annual Meeting, Chicago, January 3, 2014.
+"A World of Multiplicity and the Core Mission of the Liberal Arts," invited speaker for the American Philological Association Presidential Panel, "What are the Futures of the Liberal Arts?"
+APA Annual Meeting, Chicago, January 3, 2014.

 Respondent and facilitator for the keynote lecture on "Student Learning and the New Online Technologies," Teagle Foundation, "Convening: Faculty Work and Student Learning in the 21st Century An Introduction," April 11, 2013.

 "Teaching the Humanities on a Small Screen, and to a Global Audience," Wesleyan University, April 24, 2013.

 "Transforming Education: MOOCs and More," speaker on a panel exploring online learning, Future of Information Alliance, University of Maryland, November 12, 2012.